hiddenlayerai/hiddenlayer-strands-guardrails/README.md

 print(response.message["content"][0]["text"])
 # -> "The square root of 1764 is 42."
 ```
-All traffic is scored by HiddenLayer.
-If the model recommends blocking, the agent yields `"Blocked by Hiddenlayer"` instead of executing the request.
+All traffic is protected by HiddenLayer.
+If your policy is set to block, the agent yields `"Blocked by Hiddenlayer"` instead of executing the request.
 Redaction responses replace sensitive strings with `"REDACTED"` before they hit downstream consumers.

 ### Streaming Usage
 ```python